 August: Nutrition: Think Mediterranean

-As CREATION Health teaches, nutrition is the body's fuel.
+As CREATION Life teaches, nutrition is the body's fuel.
 Consider the Mediterranean diet, which is heavy on vegetables, legumes, fruits, fish, olive oil and light on saturated fat, dairy, meat and poultry.
 Studies have shown those on this diet have lower risks for Alzheimer's disease and vision loss from macular degeneration.

 September: Budget your health